Pregnancy is a difficult journey to navigate alone. It comes with a lot of responsibilities, some of which may require a helping hand.

 The baby becoming a Canadian citizen will in no way make the mother a citizen of Canada.

-If as a pregnant international student in Canada, you decide to take the second option, which is; to take a break from your studies to birth your child, you may be able to do so without losing your student visa status.
+As a pregnant international student in Canada, you can take a break to birth your baby without losing your student visa status.

 However, you need to notify your school of your intention to take a leave of absence.

-This can be done by contacting your school’s international student office and requesting a leave of absence form.
+To do this, you need to contact your school’s international student office and request a leave of absence form.

-Once you get approval, you can take a break to birth your child.
+Fill out your form and submit it for approval.
+On approval, you can take a break of not more than 150 days to birth your child.

-While you are on leave, you will not be able to work on campus
+While you are on leave, you won’t be allowed to work on campus.

 Although it’s not a must you notify the government, they may do sporadic checks, so be prepared with documentation that will demonstrate your eligibility for medical leave, such as a letter from a qualified healthcare provider.

-Additionally, you will need to reapply for your student visa once you are ready to return to school.
+Additionally, you’ll need to reapply for your student visa once you are ready to return to school.

-- You can decide to quit school and go back to your country.
+Option 3.
+You can decide to withdraw from your program and go back to your country.

 If you get pregnant as an international student in Canada, you can decide to quit school and return to your home country if that’s the best option for you.

-This decision should be made after carefully considering all of the factors involved, such as the cost of living in Canada with your pregnancy, the availability of child and health care (as an international student, you may not be covered by provincial health care plans, which could make it difficult to access prenatal care and other services.), and your ability to continue your studies while pregnant.
+Factors such as the cost of living in Canada with your pregnancy, the availability of child and health care (as an international student, you may not be covered by provincial healthcare plans, which could make it difficult to access prenatal care and other services.), and your ability to continue your studies while pregnant.

 It is important to weigh all of your options before choosing this path.